Due before the start of lecture on March 31, 2026.

 8 points; 4 points each part

-other.
-For example, if you have a stack that contains (from top to
+stack and reverses its contents.
+For example, if you have a stack

-occurrences of 2, the resulting stack should contain (from top to
+the method, the resulting stack should contain (from top to

 Important guidelines: